SpiffSpaceman/TradingTools/README.md

 #### Instructions
     1. Setup Amibroker DB (intraday settings) and Nest as explained in josh1 RTNOW instructions
     2. Copy rtd.format, backfill.format to AmiBroker\Formats
-    3. Read and Setup settings.ini in NestRTD / ABBackFill
+    3. Read and Setup settings.ini in RTDMan / ABBackFill
          For 'Now' make sure to change RTDServerProgID value to Now.ScripRTD along with scrip ids / field ids
     4. Once setup is done, run the exe ( For Backfill, Fill the data in VWAP.txt/DataTable.txt first )